Chaitanyasinh/TO-DO-LIST/README.md

 # To-Do-List
-A web app to keep track ogyour tasks.
+A website to keep track of your tasks and goals.

 A link to website: https://chaitanyasinh.github.io/To-Do-List/